OfficeDev/microsoft-teams-apps-faqplus/Wiki/Take-It-Further.md

 **Code Changes:**

-- Change the text references in the associated resource(Strings.resx) file from FAQ Plus [Version 2] to the domain on which it should cater to.
+- Change the text references in the associated resource(Strings.resx) file from FAQ Plus to the domain on which it should cater to.

 - Update the app name, description, tab name and other details in the associated manifest JSON files for end-user and experts team respectively.